szbela87/insect_wingbeat_classification/create_datasets/README.md

 ## The *Wingbeats* and the *Abuzz* datasets

 For these datasets we have investigated the same training/testing sets splitting as in the article [^fn1].
-The github code repository of this work is available at https://github.com/xutong30/WbNet-ResNet-Attention.
+The github code repository of the mentioned work is available at https://github.com/xutong30/WbNet-ResNet-Attention.
 The `create_data_abuzz.py` and the `create_data_wingbeats.py` scripts creates numpy files for the training and the test sets.

 Therefore, we used the following csv files.